Bespoke Frontend

 Use bespoke pages when you need full UI freedom.

-Use metadata-driven customization (form/list widgets, events, buttons) when you want to extend existing generated Solid views.
+Use metadata-driven customization in admin-layout/ when you want to extend existing generated Solid views.

 You can combine both approaches in one application.